spierre91/katacoda-scenarios/pandas-merge-join/intro.md

 Pandas is a statistical library in python that provides a suite of tools for data manipulation and analysis.
 This includes aggregation, merging, joining, generating statistics and much more.

-In this scenario, we will walk the the process of using the Pandas library for merging and join data sets.
+In this scenario, we will walk through the process of using the Pandas library for merging and join data sets.